-- 1. Not interfering with the day-to-day administration of City business, which is the responsibility of the City Manager. - 2.
+- 1. Not interfering with the day-to-day administration of City business, which is the responsibility of the City Manager.
+52 - 2.
 Refraining from actions that would undermine the authority of the City Manager or a Department Head. - 3.
 Limiting individual inquiries and requests for information from staff to those questions that may be answered readily as part of staff's day-to-day responsibilities.
 Questions of a more complex nature must be directed to the City Manager.
-Questions sent to staff must be copied to the City Manager. - 4.
-Members of the Council must normally share any information obtained from staff with the entire Council.
+Questions sent to staff must be copied to the City Manager.
+Councilors may not directly interfere with staff or the City Manager's management of staff. - 4.
+Members of the Council must normally share any information obtained from staff with the entire Council when it involves an action item on a Council agenda.
 This section is not intended to apply to questions by members of Council acting in their individual capacities rather than as members of Council, nor to questions regarding conflict of interest or similar issues particular to a member of Council.